 I also realised that comparing myself to others, competing with others, was a form of procrastination.
 AND a form of self-sabotage.
 (Linger on this.
 Does it ring true for you, too?)

 So I stopped comparing myself to others.
 I stopped competing.
 I withdrew from the race.

 Then I had energy.
-Then I could find out who I was, as a writer and as a human being.
+Then I could find out who I was, as a writer, an artist and as a human being.

-I’m not saying that these days I’m all Zen-like and Lama-ish.
+I’m not saying I’m all Zen-like and Lama-ish.
 I’ve still got that bottle of whiskey on the sideboard.